Bill Ranford: NHL career

 Ranford won his first Stanley Cup in 1988 as the backup to Grant Fuhr.
 In 1990 and with constant comparisons to the injured Fuhr, Ranford emerged as a first-rate goaltender, leading the Oilers to the Stanley Cup and winning the Conn Smythe Trophy (playoff MVP) in the process.
-It was the last Cup that the Edmonton Oilers dynasty would win.
+It was the last Cup that the Edmonton Oilers dynasty won.
 Ranford went on to play the next six seasons in Edmonton before being dealt back to the Boston Bruins on January 11, 1996 for Mariusz Czerkawski, Sean Brown, and a first round pick in the 1996 Entry Draft (Matthieu Descoteaux).

 After fewer than two seasons with Boston, Ranford was dealt to the Washington Capitals on March 1, 1997 with Adam Oates and Rick Tocchet for Jason Allison, Anson Carter, Jim Carey, a conditional draft pick in the 1998 Entry Draft, and a third round pick in the 1997 Entry Draft (Lee Goren).

 Ranford was initially the starting goaltender for Washington but was injured in the opening game of the 1997–98 season and missed a significant portion of the season.
 When he returned, Olaf Kölzig had taken over the starting position.
 The Capitals advanced to the Stanley Cup Finals that year; it was Ranford's third trip to the Finals, though Kolzig played every minute of the playoffs.
 On June 18, 1998, he was dealt to the Tampa Bay Lightning for a second round pick in the 1999 Entry Draft and a third round pick in the 1998 Entry Draft (Todd Hornung).

 He began the season with Tampa Bay but was traded to the Detroit Red Wings on March 23, 1999 for a conditional draft pick.
 It was the second deal between the two teams that day.
 The prior trade brought Wendel Clark and a draft pick to the Red Wings and goaltender Kevin Hodson and a draft pick to the Lightning.
 The Wendel Clark trade allowed the Ranford deal to go through.
 Ranford saw his final playoff action that spring, appearing in four games in the second round while starter Chris Osgood was injured.
 Ranford went 2–2 and recorded his 4th career playoff shutout.

-His final year in the NHL was 1999–2000, where Ranford returned to Edmonton as a free agent, backing up Tommy Salo before announcing his retirement on April 24.
+His final year in the NHL was 1999–2000, where Ranford returned to Edmonton as a free agent on August 4, 1999, backing up Tommy Salo before announcing his retirement on April 24, 2000.